-“It’s okay to eat meat but limit the amount and choose healthier types.
-Eating too much red meat comes with health risks and is not part of a healthy diet,” says Stephen Hu, MD, a cardiologist at Scripps Clinic.
+“It’s okay to eat meat but limit the amount and choose healthier types to reduce the risk of heart disease.
+Eating too much red meat comes with health risks and is not part of a healthy diet,” says Stephen Hu, MD, a cardiologist at Scripps Clinic Carmel Valley.
 “Red meat is high in cholesterol, saturated fats and sodium.
 It should be eaten in a limited fashion.”

-Dr. Hu says people who are at risk of heart failure or stroke should really limit red meat consumption.
-“People with high cholesterol, high blood pressure, or a family history of cardiovascular disease should try to eliminate most, if not all red meat.”
+Dr. Hu recommends people who are at risk of heart failure or stroke to really limit eating red meat.
+“People with high cholesterol, high blood pressure, or a family history of cardiovascular disease should try to eliminate most — if not all — red meat.”

-For those who want red meat in their diet, 6- to 8-ounce portions, once or twice per week is recommended.
+For people who want red meat in their diet, 6- to 8-ounce portions, once or twice per week is recommended.
 “Don’t be fooled by ‘the other white meat’.
-Pork is also classified as a red meat for dietary purposes,” he adds.
+Pork is also classified as a red meat for dietary purposes,” Dr. Hu says.

 “Processed meats are high in nitrates and sodium, and you do not really know which part of the animal you are eating.”

 When cooking meat, avoid burning it.

 “Cooking red meat, or even poultry and fish at high temperatures can generate hydrocarbons that are carcinogenic and have been linked to stomach cancer,” says Dr. Hu.
 “This type of cooking often occurs when steaks are grilled over high heat to get a ‘black char’ look and taste.
 It is healthier to grill over medium or indirect heat.”